 The prostate is a small, muscular gland in the male reproductive system.
-Surrounding a portion of the bladder and urethra, the prostate produces most of the fluid in semen that allows sperm mobility during ejaculation.
+Your prostate surrounds your urethra and makes most of the fluid in your semen.
 The muscular action of the prostate helps propel the fluid and semen through your penis during sexual climax.

-Benign prostatic hypertrophy, or benign prostatic hyperplasia (BPH) occurs when the cells of the prostate gland begin to multiply.
-These additional cells swell your prostate gland, which squeezes the urethra and limits the flow of urine.
+Enlargement of the prostate is called benign prostatic hyperplasia (BPH).
+It occurs when the cells of the prostate gland begin to multiply.
+These additional cells cause your prostate gland to swell, which squeezes the urethra and limits the flow of urine.

 - incomplete bladder emptying

-- nocturia (the need to urinate two or more times per night)
+- nocturia, which is the need to urinate two or more times per night

-- dribbling at the end of the urinary stream
+- dribbling at the end of your urinary stream

 - painful urination